guythetechie/functional-csharp/README.md

 ```

 #### `T2 Match<T2>(Func<T, T2> some, Func<T2> none)`
-Pattern matches on the option state.
+Returns the result of one of two functions based on the option's state.

 ```csharp
 Option<string> userEmail = GetUserEmail(userId);